flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/second-column.md

 ### OP DES

 Displayed in green when open descent (selected) mode is engaged and the FCU selected altitude is lower than the current altitude.
 Altitude Constraints are not taken into account.

+### EXP DES

+Displayed when the aircraft is in EXP DES mode.

+When the aircraft is in EXP DES, the target speed is 340 kt or M 0.8 which is maintained with pitch control.
+Autothrust, if active, sets the thrust at IDLE automatically.

+When EXPEDITE is engaged, the system disregards SPD CSTR, ALT CSTR, and SPD LIM.

 ### G/S\*